 Search for and see the desert elephants on this incredible elephant volunteer programme in the beautiful Namibian Desert.

-This award-winning project exists with the sole purpose of protecting the Namibian population of desert elephants and ensuring safety and security for the communities who live alongside these herds.
+This award-winning project exists with the sole purpose of protecting the Namibian population of desert elephants and ensuring the safety and security for communities who live alongside these herds.

 The project works in two-week blocks and you are able to stay for a minimum of two or a maximum of 12 weeks.

-Please note that you need to arrive in Swakopmund the day before the project start date and you will be picked up from your accommodation the next morning to start your volunteer placement.
+Please note that you need to arrive in Swakopmund the day before the project start date and will be picked up from your accommodation the next morning to start your volunteer placement.
 Itineraries are subject to change and what follows is simply a rough guideline.